 Events on the Roseland reach fever point in August when sailing regattas, carnivals, fayres and fun days take place all over the Roseland and the waters of the Carrick Roads.
 It is a memorable place for many people who return year after year to enjoy the magic of this beautiful place.

 Portscatho and its neighbouring village of Gerrans are located on the eastern coast of the Roseland Peninsula, Cornwall, overlooking the dramatic Gerrans Bay.
-A truly peaceful waterside village, Portscatho is a lovely place for a holiday.
+A truly peaceful waterside village, with a superb local butchers shop, 2 great little pubs and a well stocked local store, Porthscatho is a lovely place for a holiday.
 There are miles of coastal and countryside footpaths to explore, particularly along past Towan beach and out to St Anthony's Head.
 Portscatho was once a busy fishing harbour, but now it has become a haven for artists due to the striking light which is particularly good in the morning sun.
 More than anything, Portscatho is a relaxing place.
 The beaches such as Porthcurnick, Towan and Porthbeor are simply idyllic and these are only minutes from the village.
-With a superb local butchers shop, 2 great little pubs and a well stocked local store, Portscatho and Gerrans are a lovely place to spend a holiday.

 Guest from Oxford stayed for 7 nights.